Thai National Parks

 Kaeng Krachan is also one of the top butterfly watching destinations in the country.
 Around 300 butterfly species are found in the park.

-It is possible to see hundreds or thousands of butterflies gathered in small mineral rich spots.
+It is possible to see hundreds and hundreds of butterflies gathered in small mineral rich spots.
 These spots are the camping ground, the road or the three river crossings west from Ban Krang.
 Butterflies are more active during the winter and dry seasons.

 This is a common view along the streams during the cold and dry seasons